AncutaG/Memory-Game-Journey/README.md

 One can reset the game at any time by clicking on the reset icon.This will reshuffle the cards, restart the time and reset the moves and your "earth stars".

 ### Finish window
-It will reflect the short description of your moves, time and stars and a short message dor the user.
+It will reflect the short description of moves, time and stars and a  message for the user.
-Also one will have other 2 buttons to restart a new game("Try it again!" button) or to close the finish window and have a look on the matrix of pics ("See you next time buddy! :)" button).
+Also here one will have other 2 buttons to restart a new game("Try it again!" button) or to close the finish window and have a look on the matrix of pics ("See you next time buddy! :)" button).

 # Author
 Created by Georgiana-Ancuta Gava (Anca) for an Udacity project (WEB DEV FEND Nanodegree).